april1989/Incremental_Points_to_Analysis/Sharp/README.md

 d4tasks:

   - name: Do_Main // set a task name
-    which_main_class: MyGitHubRepoExample  // the main method you want to set as entry point
+    which_main_class: MyGitHubRepoExample  // the main method you want to set as entry point, e.g., org/apache/lucene/demo/IndexFiles
+    jar: xxx.jar // the relative path of compiled jar file if exists
-    classes: /bin // the relative path of compiled class files
+    classes: /bin // the relative path of all compiled class files
     exclusions:  // the list of libraries to exclude from this analysis java/applet/.*,
       java/awt/.*,